twilio-labs/plugin-verify/README.md

 For more details on deploying your plugin, refer to the [deploying your plugin guide](https://www.twilio.com/docs/flex/plugins#deploying-your-plugin).

 Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex to provide them globally.

+## TODO

+- [ ] remove task info panel tab until it needs to show up
+- [ ] persist verification state on refresh / for duration of the task
+- [ ] add tests
+- [ ] add verify service as part of the plugin installation/setup instructions
+- [ ] figure out how to deploy functions seamlessly
+- [ ] reference deployed functions in VerifyState instead
+- [ ] get reviews (@fplacido, @nshetty).
+Ricky recs: (se: @cavila and @jfischelli, support: @rbeatie or  @dclarke)
+- [ ] partner promotion content - talk to justin pirie
+- [x] add functions as part of the plugin. see: https://www.twilio.com/blog/flex-plugins-vs-code-functions-cli
+- [x] show TaskInfoPanel only if user IS verified
+- [x] fix formatting of input token box
+- [x] get async functions on send working
+- [x] add error display when there's an issue sending the token
+- [x] add error display when the code is incorrect
+- [x] hide TaskInfoPanel if user is NOT verified
+- [x] move verification banner so it's task/user specific101618
+- [x] fix promise handling - actually have a pending/fulfilled state
+- [x] hide verification banner when the task concludes
+- [x] hide verification button if call has ended (in the "post call state")

+# Questions for code reviewers

+1. I'm not an experienced React or Flex developer, open to any feedback on the general structure/layout!
+1. How do I persist state for the duration of a task?
+Currently the state resets on refresh.
+1. This flow requires the agent to type in the code.
+Is this use case valuable or should I focus on a pre-call automatic authentication (using DTMF input)
+1. Is it possible to extend form styling?
+[See this Slack post](https://twilio.slack.com/archives/C782V4C3Z/p1593111279494100)
+1. Any other suggestions or ideas?

+# Later features
+- [ ] automatic authentication before the call is accepted - use dtmf to input code (different plugin?)
+- [ ] add resend button
+- [ ] use material-ui?